Childcare Wellbeing Initiative

 Shining the Light on You

-In collaboration with New Directions Early Head Start (NDEHS), we are offering a tailored wellbeing program for infant and toddler teachers at their center-based programs.
-This partnership includes on-site, brief counseling and coaching provided by a Health and Wellness Coach (HWC), healthy snacks and food demonstrations, quarterly events for staff and other support activities.
-All activities are planned and designed in collaboration with NDEHS staff and teachers.
+In collaboration with New Directions Early Head Start (NDEHS), we developed a tailored wellbeing program for infant and toddler teachers at their center-based programs.
+We currently offer this program to three center-based sites as a pilot project.
+Lunch Breaks includes on-site, brief counseling and coaching provided by a Health and Wellness Coach (HWC), healthy snacks and food demonstrations, quarterly events for staff and other support activities.
+All activities are planned and designed in collaboration with staff and teachers.

 Family Child Care Professional Surveys